 Why give the state everything you worked to build?
 And even if you have little financial wealth, you undoubtedly own a few sentimental items, maybe even including pets, that you’d like to pass to a close friend or favorite charity.

 However, it’s rare for someone to die without any family members stepping forward.
+It’s far more likely that some relative you haven’t spoken with in years will come out of the woodwork to stake a claim.
 Without a will or trust, state intestacy laws establish which family member has the priority inheritance.
 If you’re unmarried with no children, this hierarchy typically puts parents first, then siblings, then more distant relatives like nieces, nephews, uncles, aunts, and cousins.

 And if your estate does contain significant wealth and assets, this could lead to a costly and contentious court battle, with all of your relatives hiring expensive lawyers to fight over your estate.
 In the end, this could tear your family apart, while making their lawyers rich—all because you didn’t think you needed an estate plan.